Outreach Programs, Collaborations and Festivals

 Music Together is a family oriented music and movement approach to early childhood music development for infant, toddler, preschool, and kindergarten children and their parents.
 The curriculum supports Head Start Performance and NAEYC Program Standards.
 Since January 2010, Sweetwater has been hosting several Music Together classes on a once a week basis.
 The program is highly successful, and classes are almost always full with twelve pairs of students/parents.

-In 2011, Sweetwater participated in several festivals in the surrounding Pittsburgh area as part of our marketing outreach, the objective being to reach a larger demographic of people and to introduce them to our center.
+In the greater Pittsburgh area 2013 has been a busy year for festivals.
+Already, Sweetwater has been present in many festivals as part of our marketing outreach, the objective being to reach a larger demographic of people and to introduce them to our center.
 Free art demonstrations and children’s art activities were offered to the public in several different mediums.

 Three Rivers Arts Festival

-Sweetwater was invited to participate in the Three Rivers Arts Festival in downtown Pittsburgh in June 2011 for a three day event, exposing the Center to 10,000-25,000 people.
-Sweetwater provided demonstrations in wheel-thrown pottery, jewelry making and painting, all given by Sweetwater instructors, who are also professional artists.
+June 2013 marked the third consecutive year for Sweetwater to be invited to the Three Rivers Arts Festival in downtown Pittsburgh.
+This three day event exposed the Center to 10,000-25,000 people allowing residents of the greater Pittsburgh area to the significance of arts programming.
+Sweetwater provided demonstrations in wheel-thrown pottery, watercolor and oriental painting as well as mural making all given by Sweetwater instructors, who are also professional artists.
 Sweetwater also provided several free multicultural art activities for children.